anilatasoyy/Django-Mail-Sender/README.md

 # IMPORTANT:
-For this app to work you need to let your mail to sen mail from 3rd party app
+For this app to work you need to let your mail to send mail with 3rd party app
 Ex: For gmail you either give access to less secure apps or you can create your own App password.